Men at Work: Miami

 Men at Work: Miami (Onze Jongens in Miami) is a 2020 Dutch comedy film directed by Johan Nijenhuis.
-The film won the Golden Film award after having sold 100,000 tickets.
+The film is the sequel to the 2016 film Men at Work.
+It won the Golden Film award after having sold 100,000 tickets.
 It was the second highest-grossing Dutch film of 2020.
 It was also the third best visited Dutch film of 2020.

+The 2025 sequel film Onze Jongens 3 also won the Golden Film award.

 Plot

 Jorrit (Jim Bakkum) and Bas (Martijn Fischer) decide to open a strip club in Miami.
 Together with Thijs (Juvat Westendorp) and Boris (Malik Mohammed) they begin work to renovate the club and to earn money by performing as strippers themselves.